Port

 The journey continues to Glover Garden, home to beautifully preserved Western-style residences from the late 19th century.
 These homes belonged to foreign merchants who played a key role in Japan's modernization.
 The garden's cobblestone paths and scenic views of Nagasaki Port provide a glimpse into the city's past, with three of its buildings designated Important Cultural Properties by the Japanese government.

-Shop and stroll at Glover Hill, where small stores offer local crafts, souvenirs, and taste treats.
+Shop and stroll/roll at Glover Hill, where small stores offer local crafts, souvenirs, and taste treats.

 Notes:

-This tour is for those accompanying a guest using a wheelchair booked on Accessible Nagasaki: Whispers of the Past, Flavors of Forever.
-It is also suitable for those wishing to book an accessible tour but not requiring specific accommodations, such as a wheelchair anchor on the transportation.
-Guests using a wheelchair and requiring a designated accessible place on the transportation must select the version of this tour that does not include "Companion" in the title.
+This tour is for those accompanying a guest using a wheelchair booked on Accessible Nagasaki: Whispers of the Past, Flavors of Forever (Wheelchair Accessible).
+It is also suitable for those wishing to book an accessible tour but NOT requiring specific accommodations such as a vehicle lift/ramp or a wheelchair anchor on the transportation.
+Folding wheelchairs and mobility devices can be accommodated for those able to climb steps to (dis)embark the coach.
+Guests using a wheelchair requiring a designated accessible place on lift-equipped transportation must select the version of this tour that includes "Wheelchair Accessible" in the title.
+Unfamiliar accents can be challenging; feel free to ask your guide to repeat or elaborate on information, and to speak more slowly so you can fully comprehend and converse.

 We've made some updates to improve your experience.